The Rolex ‘Military’ Submariner

 • Serial number matching the case (depending on the particular batch.
 Some known batches did not have the case serial number engraved in the case back)

-IMPORTANT: Milsubs sometimes surface with mis-matching serials in the case back, meaning that at some point the case back of one Milsub was incorrectly fitted to the case of another during service by MOD or independent watchmaker.
+Important: MilSubs sometimes surface with mismatching serials in the case back, meaning that at some point the case back of one MilSub was incorrectly fitted to the case of another during service by MoD or independent watchmaker.
 Whilst the mistake is easy to understand, it has a significant impact on the value and desirability of the watch.

 Documentation